CandixFit/AstroBudget/README.md

 # AstroBudget
-Plan your budget with astro
+Plan your budget with astro.
+firmly the basics are added